KushanSingh/Cyber-Apocalypse-CTF-2021/forensics/README.md

 1. [Key Mission](#key-mission)

 ### Key Mission
+> The secretary of earth defense has been kidnapped.
+We have sent our elite team on the enemy's base to find his location.
+Our team only managed to intercept this traffic.
+Your mission is to retrieve secretary's hidden location

 This was one of my most favourite challenges from the event.
 We were given a pcap file of USB traffic.
 ![](images/key-mission.png)
 The following resources were really helpful in understanding and solving this challenge.